• Home

 Goats rule the islands

 They are everywhere.
-Almost everyone who lives in the Grenadines owns a gaggle of goats, sheep, or chickens.
-You have to be careful not to hit them with your car because they wander through towns like tourists.
+Almost everyone in the Grenadines owns a gaggle of goats, sheep, or chickens.
+You must be careful not to hit them with your car because they wander through towns like tourists.
 Goat yoga, anyone?

 We were a group of six.
-Two were part-time sailors and the rest of us were mere passengers along for the adventure.
-We rented our 50-foot Beneteau sailboat from Sunsail.
-It had 4 tiny staterooms below and one in the bow that was filled with supplies.
+Two were part-time sailors and the rest were mere passengers along for the adventure.
+We rented a 50-foot Beneteau sailboat from Sunsail.
+It had 4 tiny staterooms below and one in the bow filled with supplies.

 Our quarters were tiny and the bed I shared with my partner wasn’t much bigger than a twin.
 Sailing is like camping, which isn’t something I’m a big fan of.
 But somehow, the crystal clear azure sea made it bearable.